 Looking for a new set of golf clubs, a catcher's mitt, or uniforms for an entire little league team?

-No matter what you're in the market for, when buying any kind of sports gear, say the experts, it's always good to start by separating the truth from the hype.
+No matter what you're in the market for, when buying any kind of sports gear, first try to separate the facts from the hype.
 Sports equipment is often a key factor in performance, but sometimes claims for improving your game can go way over the top.

-For example, a good, cheap longboard is probably all you need to begin surfing, but tips on how to choose your first surfboard can fill volumes.
-Golf club manufacturers, in particular, are also prone to bragging about miracle shots that will be made possible with a 'new, revolutionary' design.
+Golf clubs manufacturers, for example, are prone to brag about miracle shots that will be made possible with a 'new, revolutionary' design.

-Just remember that the key to better performance is the same for all sports enthusiasts.
-That is, "practice, practice, practice."
+Just remember that "practice, practice, practice" is the key to better performance.
 Sports gear will get your so far, but if you're looking to really score there's nothing like more experience in the game.

 So when you're out at looking for sports gear, it's always best to leave your ego at the door.
-You'll find yourself way ahead of the game, with lots of money saved to invest in more time at the batting cage, the golf range, or at the tennis court.
+You'll find yourself way ahead of the game with lots of money saved to invest in more time at the batting cage, the golf range, or on the football field.

 For other sports paraphernalia such as shoes, hats and uniforms, use the same judgement you would when buying any other type of clothing.
-Look for quality materials, stitching and workmanship, and you can't go half wrong.
+Look for quality materials, stitching and workmanship.

 More about buying sporting goods and sports equipment online: